Pearse88/AssignmentC14727421/README.md

 Conclusion
 </br>
 In conclusion this assignment was very useful to me both as a computer science student and as a huge Celtic fan.
+As a student I learned to make sure you research and think about the assignment before going gun hoe into coding, which unfortunately I did, and found it very hard to keep track of where I was.
+As a Celtic fan I found out a lot of new fun facts and figures about the club I have supported all my life.
+And in a funny way they are both connected, I thought I knew everything about Celtic and I didn't think I needed to research or figure out what dataset to chose.
+In the same way I thought I knew how to code the problem but turned that was also a lot more work than I first thought.

 References
 </br>